 Mitigation is about stopping the climate from warming.
 Essentially, it’s anything we can do to (a) stop CO2 from going into the air or (b) suck CO2 out of the air.

 Adaptation is about understanding the impact of climate change on your business, now and in the future.
-Then, making concrete plans to minimize risk – and even capitalize on opportunities!
+Then, taking concrete action to become more resilient to those shocks – and even capitalize on opportunities!

 Help stop climate change